vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/cookbook/tutorial/config.md

 ::: info Plugin Config

-VuePress Theme Hope bundles some plugins, you can pass plugin options through `themeConfig.plugins.PLUGIN_NAME`, see [Config → Theme Plugin](../../config/plugins/README.md) for more details.
+VuePress Theme Hope bundles some plugins, you can pass plugin options through `plugins.PLUGIN_NAME` in theme options, see [Config → Theme Plugin](../../config/plugins/README.md) for more details.

 If you want to use additional plugins, please import the plugin yourself and pass plugin options, see [VuePress → plugins](../vuepress/plugin.md) for details.